Kristin E. Bonnie, Associate Professor of Psychology

 Bill came to Beloit after teaching for 25 years at the College of Wooster.
 During that time, he also served on the clinical faculty of Case Western Reserve University’s department of Psychiatry.
 Bill has teaching interests in most areas of psychology with particular clinical interests in the anxiety disorders.

-Bradley Richards, Visiting Assistant Professor of Cognitive Science
+Bradley Richards, Visiting Assistant Professor of Cognitive Science (Spring 2015)

 B.A., University of Toronto; M.A.
 Philosophy, University of Toronto; M.A.
 History and Philosophy of Science, University of Toronto; PhD University of Guelph